MaxiLan/MaxiLan/README.md

 # About me :
-I'm a french student in computer science
+I'm a french student in computer science and mathematics

 ## -- Contact --
 => maxime.langlet@hotmail.com